 , Nemo Salsa 30

-and the 20° Kelty Cosmic Down
+, as well as the 20° Kelty Cosmic Down

-The Megalite weighs 1 lb 8 oz; it's nearly the lightest bag in our review and is certainly one of the lighter bags of its temperature rating that can be found on the market.
-This Editors' Choice award winner's weight is comparable to the slightly narrower-fitting Marmot Hydrogen
+weighs 1 lb 8 oz, making it easily one of the lightest bags in our review.
+It's certainly one of the lighter bags of its temperature rating that can be found on the market.
+An exception to the Megalite's prowess is the Marmot Phase 20

-Despite the MegaLite's comfortable dimensions, it was far lighter than most of the other bags we tested.
+comfortable dimensions, it was far lighter than most of the other bags we tested.
 The high-quality 850+ down fill used maximizes its warmth, yet minimizes its weight.
 What does this mean for you?
 Western Mountaineering can use less down weight to achieve the same loft (or in this case greater), as well as subsequent insulation qualities and warmth.

-The MegaLite uses a very lightweight 12D shell fabric that Western Mountaineering refers to as "Extremelight".
+uses a very lightweight 12D shell fabric that Western Mountaineering refers to as "Extremelight".
 While the fabric is very light, it was tougher than we expected (even after a dozen trips); however, some care should be taken if you are ever sleeping out under the stars or with sharp objects in the tent.
-Other than that, we never felt like its' 12D shell was too light or not durable enough.
+Other than that, we never felt like its 12D shell was too light or not durable enough.
 It's worth noting that the though the shell is light, it continually offered excellent performance, especially in terms of keeping the down inside the bag.

 This contender is among the most compressible sleeping bags in our review.
 For folks wanting a little more room, we feel this bag has the best balance of comfort and space, while still offering an incredibly small packed size.

-The MegaLite's included stuff-sack does an reasonable job of compressing the bag, but with an after-market compression sack, we were easily able to pack it down 30%-40% smaller.
+included stuff-sack does a reasonable job of compressing the bag, but with an aftermarket compression sack, we were easily able to pack it down 30%-40% smaller.
 The only bags that were slightly smaller in packed volume were the Marmot Phase

-The Western Mountaineering MegaLite (right) compared with the other widest/comfort oriented bags in our review with the Sierra Designs Backcountry Bed 3-Season (left) and the Nemo Salsa 30 (center).
+The Western Mountaineering MegaLite (right) compared with the other widest/comfort oriented bags in our review: the Sierra Designs Backcountry Bed 3-Season (left) and the Nemo Salsa 30 (center).
 All of these bags were far more spacious than most and while they are fairly comparable in the torso area, you can see that the Salsa 30 offered the most room.